 Does replacing graphics card thermal paste void the warranty?

 Opening a GPU to replace thermal paste typically voids the manufacturer warranty.
-For graphics cards still under warranty, weigh whether the warranty coverage is worth more than addressing the thermal issue now.
-Once the warranty period is over, repasting is straightforward maintenance.
+For cards still under warranty, weigh whether the warranty coverage is worth more than addressing the thermal issue now.

 How long does GPU thermal paste replacement take?